-NEW AND AMENDMENTS TO HKFRSs IN ISSUE BUT NOT YET EFFECTIVE The Group has not early applied the following new and amendments to HKFRSs that have been issued but are not yet effective:
+NEW AND AMENDMENTS TO HKFRSs IN ISSUE BUT ARE NOT YET EFFECTIVE

+The Group has not early applied the following new and amendments to HKFRSs that have been issued but are not yet effective:

-HKFRS 17 Insurance Contracts and the related Amendments HKFRS 16 (Amendments) Covid-19-Related Rent Concessions HKFRS 3 (Amendments) Reference to the Conceptual Framework HKFRS 9, HKAS 39, HKFRS 7, HKFRS 4 and HKFRS 16 (Amendments) Interest Rate Benchmark Reform - Phase 2 HKFRS 10 and HKAS 28 (Amendments) Sale or Contribution of Assets between an Investor and its Associate or Joint Venture HKAS 1 (Amendments) Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020) HKAS 16 (Amendments) Property, Plant and Equipment - Proceeds before Intended Use HKAS 37 (Amendments) Onerous Contracts - Cost of Fulfilling a Contract HKFRSs (Amendments) Annual Improvements to HKFRSs 2018-2020
+HKFRS 17 Insurance Contracts and the related Amendments

+Amendments to HKFRS 3 Reference to the Conceptual Framework

+Amendments to HKFRS 10 and Sales or Contribution of Assets between an Investor and amendments to Hong Kong Interpretation 5 (2020)

+HKAS 28 its Associate or Joint Venture

+Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related

+Amendments to HKAS 1 and Disclosure of Accounting Policies

+HKFRS Practice Statement 2

+Amendments to HKAS 8 Definition of Accounting Estimates

+Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction

+Amendments to HKAS16 Property, Plant and Equipment - Proceeds before Intended Use

+Amendments to HKAS 37 Onerous Contracts - Cost of Fulfilling a Contract Amendments to HKFRSs Annual Improvements to HKFRSs Standard 2018-2020
-Effective for annual periods beginning on or after 1 January 2023.

-- Effective for annual periods beginning on or after 1 January 2022. - Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 June 2020. - Effective for annual periods beginning on or after 1 January 2021.
+- Effective for annual periods beginning on or after 1 January 2022. - Effective for annual periods beginning on or after 1 January 2023. - Effective for annual periods beginning on or after a date to be determined.